rdr-cyber/AgriVision-SIH-2k25/README.md

 ## Getting Started

+For detailed instructions on how to download, set up, and run the application, please refer to our [User Guide](USER_GUIDE.md).

+### Quick Start:
 1. Clone the repository
 2. Install dependencies: `npm install`
 3. Create a `.env` file with your Gemini API key: